Model Configuration Variables

 MODELS_GWDG_META_LLAMA_3_1_8B_INSTRUCT_TOOLS_FILE_UPLOAD=true

-# High-quality vision model
+# High-quality vision

 DEFAULT_VISION_MODEL=qwen2.5-vl-72b-instruct